 Try to buy from someone you trust or talk to someone who has procured cannabis from a source without issue multiple times.

 Sometimes, however, especially after a bad experience, you might want to know exactly what kind of drug your weed was laced with.
-In that case, it makes sense to use a drug testing kit.
+In that case, it makes sense to use a drug testing kit and be sure to understand common drug detection times.

 Home drug testing kits can be bought at affordable prices from many pharmacies and online retailers.